braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/creative_details/fullscreen.md

 ---
 # Full-Screen In-App Messages

-Full-Screen messages take up the whole screen of the device!
+Full-screen messages take up the whole screen of the device!
 This message type is great when you really need your user's attention, like for mandatory app updates.

 <br>

-![Full-Screen Specs][3a]{: style="max-width: 80%;" }
+![Full-Screen Specs][3a]{: style="max-width: 80%; border: none;"}

 <br>